HOME

 OPTIO Optio means "chosen men" (Optio Centurionis).
 An Optio was a chosen Legionary that assisted his Centurion.
 There was one Optio for each century, and he was second in command of the century.
 Cohorts may appoint Legionaries as Optios and give them special roles in the Cohort.
 The Optio's symbol is the spear-staff with a ball at the tip.
 Cohorts may wish to appoint Legionaries approaching their 18th birthday as Optio Ad Spem Ordinis.
 These were Optios who had been selected for the Centuriate and were awaiting a vacancy.
 Others of special rank who drew extra pay are shown below

-DOMAINA Those who wish to associate with the order but are not candidates for the order.
+DOMAINA Those who wish to associate with the order but are not candidates for the Order.
 There are Friends of the Order who associate with us and monitor our web site without taking the vow.
 In the time of the legions, domaina included families, civilian support, civilian officials, etc.

 FUNCTIONS